joalorro/backend-mod5/README.md

 ### Installing

-Run the following in the root directory in order:
+Run the following from your terminal in the root directory of this repo:

 ```
 bundle install